Struki84/exa/claude_search/claude_search.md

 To successfully use the Exa search client and Anthropic client you will need to have your `ANTHROPIC_API_KEY` and `EXA_API_KEY` set as environment variables.

-To get Anthropic API key, you will first need an Anthropic account, visit [Anthropic console](https://console.anthropic.com/settings/keys) to generate your API key.
+To get an Anthropic API key, you will first need an Anthropic account, visit [Anthropic console](https://console.anthropic.com/settings/keys) to generate your API key.

-Similary, to get Exa API key, you will first need an Exa account, visit [Exa dashboard](https://dashboard.exa.ai/api-keys) to generate your API key.
+Similarly, to get Exa API key, you will first need an Exa account, visit [Exa dashboard](https://dashboard.exa.ai/api-keys) to generate your API key.
 > Be safe with your API keys.
 Make sure they are not hardcoded in your code or added to a git repository to prevent leaking them to the public.